How to Attract Cardinals? (13 Proven Ways)

 nuts

-But how can you get Cardinals to come to you?
+But how can you get the Cardinals to come to you?
 With the proper goodies!
 Cardinals from the north will consume a wide range of fruits, nuts, and sometimes even flowers.
-Their beak is tough and robust, making it ideal for husking or hulling seeds like sunflower and safflower.

 Another alternative is striped sunflower, which is larger than black oil and has a tougher husk, yet Cardinal has no issue with it.

-Cardinals prefer safflower, a white seed that is typically overlooked by other birds and squirrels.
 Safflower seeds may be blended with sunflower seeds to produce a Cardinal-specific mixture.
 Cardinals also enjoy maize and shelled peanuts, thanks to their strong beaks.

 3. Place the Feeder at the Appropriate Location